 Accounting for Convertible Bonds

-Convertible bond is a type of bond which allows the holder to convert to common or share equity.
+Convertible bond is a type of bond which allows the holder to convert to common stock.
 The conversion can be done at any time before the maturity date and it depends on the bond holder’s discretion.
 It allows the holder to choose between receiving the guaranteed interest on bonds or convert to the company’s share to get the dividend and trade the shares in the capital market.